jedp/porter-stemmer/README.md

 [Martin Porter's stemmer](http://tartarus.org/~martin/PorterStemmer/) wrapped in CommonJS for use in node.js.

-Includes a `nodeunit` test case to verify that the sample input vocabulary Porter provides is stemmed to the expected output.
+Dr Porter explains the stemmer thus:

+> The Porter stemming algorithm (or ‘Porter stemmer’) is a process for removing
+> the commoner morphological and inflexional endings from words in English.
+Its
+> main use is as part of a term normalisation process that is usually done when
+> setting up Information Retrieval systems.

-This is merely a wrapping of the javascript port done by "Andargor" with subsequent revisions by Christopher McKenzie.
+This is merely a wrapping of work done by others.
+The initial javascript port was done by "Andargor" with substantial revisions by Christopher McKenzie.
 More information is available on Porter's site via the link given above.

 Installation
 ------------

+For node.js, using [npm](http://npmjs.org/):

-`npm install porter-stemmer`
+    npm install porter-stemmer

 or git clone this repo.